Beginner's Guide

 1. First of all fetch sample apps from Artifactory.
 There is separate project per SDK feature (document, face, finger capture).
 There are also dedicated apps for remote use cases.

 2. In order to build samples, proper credentials need to be provided.
 Sample projects use gradle properties for loading credentials.
 The recommended way to store these properties is local gradle.properties file located in .gradle/ directory on machine.
 All values should be accessible through the Experience Portal in Access section: My dashboards -> My Identity Proofing -> Access.
-Under Environments section you can find backent API keys and under SDK artifactory and licenses, Artifactory and LKMS credentials are stored.
+Under Environments section you can find backend API keys and under SDK artifactory and licenses, Artifactory and LKMS credentials are stored.
 Please find required properties below.

 Properties